gabrieljackson/mattermost-plugin-wrangler/README.md

 The following plugin configuration is available:

  - Allowed Email Domain: an optional setting to limit plugin usage to specific users
+ - Enable Wrangler Command AutoComplete: Control whether command autocomplete is enabled or not.
+If enabled and Allowed Email Domain is set, then some users will be able to see the Wrangler commands, but will be unable to run them.
  - Max Thread Count Move Size: an optional setting to limit the size of threads that can be moved
  - Enable Moving Threads From Private Channels: Control whether Wrangler is permitted to move message threads from private channels or not
  - Enable Moving Threads From Direct Message Channels: Control whether Wrangler is permitted to move message threads from direct message channels or not